 - A minimum of six 3-hour courses, 60%, must be engineering, non-operations management (OMGT), classes.
 EMGT 5033 Introduction to Engineering Management is included in the limit of four management classes.

+To see sample degree plans, please visit the Areas of Study section.
 The emphasis area is comprised of three engineering (non‐OMGT) classes that form a cohesive topic area, such as sustainability, power systems, thermal systems, energy management, engineering risk analysis, etc. It really depends on your educational and professional goals.
 You just have to be able to make an argument that the three classes are related.
 The area of emphasis will not appear on your transcript or diploma, but you can always use it when applying for a job by sharing your degree checklist.
 Some students have very specific titles that are related to their work, such as:

 - Decision Modeling in Cost Estimation, Risk, and Optimization Engineering Economics ‐ Power Transmission Expansion